 If you crave the benefits of steam drying but can't afford to cough up the money for a new top-of-the-line dryer, there are easy alternatives.
 For instance, merely hanging a wrinkled shirt in your bathroom while you take a steamy-hot shower will release the crinkle.
 You can also throw the item in your dryer along with a wet item.
 The wet item will produce steam to de-wrinkle the dry item.

 In the end, steam washers and dryers simply add more options and flexibility to solve your laundry quandaries.
-To get more dirt on cleaning methods and steam technology, take a gander at the links on the next page.
+To get more dirt on cleaning methods and steam technology, take a gander at the links below.

 More Great Links